 If you hold a credit card that earns Ultimate Rewards points like the Reserve or Preferred, just log in to your online Chase account, navigate to the travel portal, and search for this exact same fare.
 Once you're logged in, select the “Travel” button on the Ultimate Rewards homepage top navigation bar, which is highlighted below in red.

 From here, you can search for the exact same cheap fare you just found.
 Most (but not all) of the flight pricing you see through Google Flights or in your inbox with a Thrifty Traveler Premium membership should be bookable at the same rates – though you may occasionally see pricing mismatches.

 And even though Chase has a list of Chase transfer partners for hotel and airline points transfers where you can transfer your points to book flights and hotels, if you are using the travel portal to book, you can book with almost any airline through Chase.
-Some budget airlines are not available, unfortunately – and that includes Southwest.
+Some budget airlines are not available, unfortunately – including Southwest.

-If you hold the Chase Sapphire Preferred card, this $345 fare can be booked for 27,564 Ultimate Rewards points.
+If you hold the Chase Sapphire Preferred card, you can book this $178 fare for 14,224 Ultimate Rewards points.

 But the deal gets better with the Chase Sapphire Reserve.
-With each point worth 1.5 cents, you can book the exact same fare for just 22,970 Ultimate Rewards points.
+With each point worth 1.5 cents, you can book the exact same fare for under 12,000 Ultimate Rewards points.